 - Rinse scallops and pat scallops dry with a paper towel then sprinkle with salt and pepper and place in a baking dish.1 lb scallops, ½ teaspoon salt, ½ teaspoon pepper

 - In a microwave safe bowl, melt butter*.
-Then stir in garlic, and lemon juice.4 tbs butter, 1 teaspoon garlic powder, 2 tbs lemon juice
+Then stir in garlic powder, and lemon juice.4 tbs butter, 1 teaspoon garlic powder, 2 tbs lemon juice

 - In a small bowl combine panko, paprika, parmesan, oil, and red pepper flakes.
-Sprinkle the crumb mixture over each scallop.¼ teaspoon paprika, ⅓-1/2 cup panko bread crumbs, ¼ cup parmesan, 2 tbs olive oil, Red pepper flakes
+Sprinkle the crumb mixture over each scallop.¼ teaspoon paprika, ⅓ cup panko bread crumbs, ¼ cup parmesan, 2 tbs olive oil, ¼ teaspoon Red pepper flakes

-- Bake scallops until breadcrumbs on top are golden brown - about 12-15 minutes.
+- Bake the scallops until the breadcrumbs on top are golden brown, about 12-15 minutes.
 They will look milky white.
+If using larger sea scallops you might need to bake a little longer.

-- Garnish with green onion slices and lemon wedges.Garnish: diced green onion and lemon wedges
+- Garnish with green onion slices, chopped parlsey, and lemon wedges.Diced green onion, chopped parsley, and lemon wedges

 Notes